-I’m Kristi Winkels, Registered Dietitian and mom to two kids with food allergies.
-I started this website to help make eating with food allergies easier for you and your family.
+I'm Kristi Winkels, Registered Dietitian, and mom to two kids with food allergies and this is our eating with food allergies story.

 That was just the beginning of our eating with food allergies story.
 Even after the shock of the whole thing had subsided, I still found myself actually feeling afraid to feed him!
-My husband and I had so much to learn – getting into the habit of reading every single food label, knowing what those ingredients actually are, preventing cross contamination, substituting ingredients and, most difficult, cooking without…cheese!
+My husband and I had so much to learn - getting into the habit of reading every single food label, knowing what those ingredients actually are, preventing cross-contact, substituting ingredients, and, most difficult, cooking without...cheese!

 OK, so cooking without cheese was the smallest of our challenges BUT altering one's diet can be very challenging when you're set in your ways (and really love pizza!)
 If you're eating with food allergies, you know that it isn't always very easy!

 As a Registered Dietitian, I love food and nutrition and I am passionate about helping others eat well - even with food allergies!
 In my spare time, I enjoy coming up with recipes and finding foods that are free of the top 8 food allergens.
 I've made a lot of flops, including many "bricks" of bread, but have also come up with some new family favorites.